danskespil/jira-documentation/readme.md

 ![Create new repo 3](new-repo-3.png)

 Clone the repo, create a readme, and push it back to get started.
+I do it this way, YMMV.

 ![Create new repo 4](new-repo-4.png)